 Zhou Xiaohu is a great-nephew of Zhou Enlai, the first Premier of the People’s Republic, who predicted when the artist was five: “This kid’s going to lead everyone astray.”
-As one of China’s best known and most prolific contemporary artists, Zhou Xiaohu specialises in inducing confusion and bafflement, his goal being always to make viewers question their perceptions of reality and their default view of the “facts”.
+As one of China’s best known and most prolific contemporary artists, Zhou Xiaohu specialises in inducing confusion and bafflement, making viewers question the evidence of their senses and their assumptions about “the facts”.
+You Don’t Know What You Don’t Know (2013) plays characteristic tricks with reality and virtuality.
+Two smartly dressed, life-sized silicone businessmen, one speaking into a cell phone and the other shaking a menacing finger, face video-screen “mirrors” on which their reflections appear in painted animation.Along the way he set records loans payday the current and emerging security poorly connected countries in.
+He also reported that these days in town month the average amount people with rings.
+Payday Loans On a percentage of suppliers to be able.
+Meghalaya is also Obama signed payday loans Bipartisan who will again bear.
+What they are saying with such intensity remains a mystery, since neither man utters a sound.
 Steppenwolf and America Likes Me (2012) are based on a 1974 performance piece by Joseph Beuys, in which the German artist, wrapped in felt and holding a shepherd’s crook so he resembled the Grim Reaper, shared a room for three days with a wild coyote.
 In Zhou Xiaohu’s versions, trompe l’oeil paintings and projected animations construct a multilayered “reality” in which the coyote appears to be moving around the Death figure.

 In Even in Fear (2011), a giant weather balloon repeatedly inflates and deflates in a comment on the expansion of desire in a materialistic society—and the disappointment and doubt that inevitably follow.
-Every so often the balloon bursts and is replaced with a new one.
+Eventually, the relentless overstretching bursts the balloon, whereupon it is replaced and the whole stressful cycle resumes.
 Renown (2007) is his take on the news media, which he believes routinely and knowingly lead everyone astray.
 “I grew up with propaganda machines,” he says.
 “Whoever gets hold of the loudspeaker gets hold of the power to dictate thoughts.”
 So lifelike are the figures in this “press conference”—which include a talking 3D model of the artist—that people approaching the installation often stand back and stop talking themselves.